 - 1) FromHandler: Spawn threads without reading ports - 2) Receive: Each handler reads one item from a single port - 3) MultipleItemReceive: Each handler reads a prescribed number of items of a given type from a given port.
 Note items in a port can be general structures but all must have same type. - 4) MultiplePortReceive: Each handler reads a one item of a given type from multiple ports. - 5) JoinedReceive: Each handler reads one item from each of two ports.
-The items can be of different type. - 6) Choice: Execute a choice of two or more porthandler pairings - 7) Interleave: Consists of a set of arbiters (port -handler pairs) of 3 types that are Concurrent, Exclusive or Teardown (called at end for clean up).
+The items can be of different type. - 6) Choice: Execute a choice of two or more port-handler pairings - 7) Interleave: Consists of a set of arbiters (port -- handler pairs) of 3 types that are Concurrent, Exclusive or Teardown (called at end for clean up).
 Concurrent arbiters are run concurrently but exclusive handlers are not.

-Our current work uses the first three a) b) c) efficient capabilities of CCR.
 One can spawn handlers that consume messages as is natural in a dynamic search application where handlers correspond to links in a tree.
 However one can also have long running handlers where messages are sent and consumed at a rendezvous points (yield points in CCR) as used in traditional MPI applications.
 Note that "active messages" correspond to the spawning model of CCR and can be straightforwardly supported.
 Further CCR takes care of all the needed queuing and asynchronous operations that avoid race conditions in complex messaging.
 For this paper, we did use the CCR framework to build a custom optimized collective operation corresponding to the MPI "exchange" operation but used existing capabilities for the "reduce" and "shift" patterns.
 We believe one can extend this work to provide all MPI messaging patterns.